Max Auschnitt: RNC and later years

+The 1948 clampdown was closely followed by a purge of Social Democrats from the UDR's trade union.
+Traian Cercega and Georg Hromadka were arrested, while Eftimie Gherman managed to escape.
+Scînteia, the communist party organ, depicted Popp and Auschnitt as "common criminals who, for years on end, have been robbing and demeaning thousands of working men and women, exploiting the blood out of them."
+Although Auschnitt was the richest among alleged conspirators, and therefore "afforded great attention by prosecutors", his name was not included on the spurious list of would-be coup leaders.
+He was also the only in absentia defendant at that trial, and was sentenced to life imprisonment "for the crime of high treason" on November 2, 1948 (though believed by some authors to have received a second death sentence).
 Speaking at a public rally on November 1, Finance Minister Vasile Luca proclaimed that the trial had exposed Romanian capitalists for colluding against the Soviet Union and "our democratic regime's economy".
 This, Luca inferred, made Romanian–Soviet economic cooperation all the more imperative.
 In July 1952, a UDR trade unionist wrote in Scînteia that he and his colleagues had been liberated from being "exploited by Auschnitt and other bandits".
 Auschnitt's entire estate had by then been confiscated, and the villa on Aleea Alexandru was assigned to Groza, who lived there for the rest of his life; it later housed the Argentinian Embassy.
 Gazeta Literară, the communist literary magazine, took over Edgar's flat outside Piața Romană, including its furniture.
 The brothers' Galați home was also taken over by the state, and from 1968 was used as a museum, showcasing the labor movement in Romania.

 After his departure, Max Auschnitt was mentioned in the 1954 show trial of Pătrășcanu, whom the communist leadership now identified as an enemy of the regime; his "trusted man" inside the Communist Party, Samuel Margulies, was brought in as a celebrity witness for the prosecution.
 The exiled industrialist lived for a while with Livia and Gustave's family in Biarritz, but grew estranged from his wife, and decided to settle as a bachelor in the US.
 He joined Edgar and Steve in New York City, where he acquired American citizenship, though he continued to send money to Livia and his child by her.
 Malaxa also headed for America, but Auschnitt repeatedly sought to prevent him from settling there.
 As part of this conflict, he directed a press campaign which alleged that Malaxa was a communist asset.
 The press he sponsored overstated Malaxa's links with the Iron Guard, including unsubstantiated charges that Malaxa's home had been a mass-murder hub for the 1941 pogrom.
 According to journalist Romulus Căplescu, this allegation was not proffered by Auschnitt ("a decent, common-sense person"), but was rather the product of spontaneous sensationalism.